gupta-gautam/basic-demo/README.md

 <br>
 Learning How to Push the Project from Intellij
 <br>
-Learning How to Pull the project
+Learning How to Pull the Project
 <br>
 Learning How to create pull request
 <br>